Subdivergence-free gluings of trees: Introduction

-In \cite{KYcut}, one of us along with Dirk Kreimer are interested in series of graphs with Cutkosky cuts and recursive equations building these series.
+In \cite{KYcut}, the third author along with Dirk Kreimer considered series of graphs with Cutkosky cuts and recursive equations building these series.
 These equations are similar in form to diagrammatic Dyson-Schwinger equations in quantum field theory, see \cite{Ybook}, which are equations that describe how to build sums of Feynman graphs recursively by inserting, or in parallel how to build the analagous sums of Feynman integrals recursively by an integral equation.
 Sticking to the diagrammatic side, we only need to insert into primitive graphs as the subdivergences come from the insertions.
 If we want to better understand the monodromy, we need to incorporate Cutkosky cuts into this framework, but the graphs we insert into remain primitive.
-In \cite{KYcut}, we work in the \emph{core Hopf algebra} setting, so any bridgless subgraph is divergent, but one could also work in a renormalization Hopf algebra where only small edges cuts lead to divergences, which is what leads to the problem considered in this paper.
+In \cite{KYcut}, we work in the \emph{core Hopf algebra} setting, so any bridgless subgraph is divergent, but one could also work in a renormalization Hopf algebra where only small edge cuts lead to divergences, which is what leads to the problem considered in this paper.

 Because of this, we are interested in better understanding primitive Feynman graphs with Cutkosky cuts.
 The first case to consider is when the Cutkosky cut cuts the graph into exactly two pieces, each with a single external edge.
 These cuts tell us about normal thresholds in the Feynman integral.
 To further simplify we may additionally restrict to the case where the Cutkosky cut cuts every cycle of the graph so that the components after cutting are trees.
-These cuts correspond to almost-leading singularities, see Remark 4.1 and Section 5.6 of \cite{KYcut}.
+These cuts correspond to almost-leading singularities (see Remark 4.1 and Section 5.6 of \cite{KYcut}).
 If we reverse the problem then we are considering gluing two trees along the Cutkosky cut.
 The original external edges become the roots of the two trees while the cut edges become the leaves.
 Our original graph was primitive so the gluing should not have subdivergences.
 Because the original graph had only two external edges, it is actually most interesting to only forbid propagator subdivergences.
 Additionally the vertices in our Feynman graphs will have degree at least 3 and so any propagator subdivergence from gluing two trees will cross the Cutkosky cut.
-This brings us back to the combinatorial problem we began with -- we wish to understand (propagator) subdivergence-free gluings of trees.
+This brings us back to the combinatorial problem we began with --- we wish to understand (propagator) subdivergence-free gluings of trees.